socadk/design-practice-repository/activities/DPR-StorySplitting.md

 #### Practices and Techniques (Refinements, Guides)

-Story splitting operates on backlog items such as [user stories](../artifact-templates/DPR-UserStory.md).
+Story splitting operates on backlog items such as [User Stories](../artifact-templates/DPR-UserStory.md).
 Story splitting can be followed or accompanied by [Tactic DDD](DPR-TacticDDD.md).

 [Event storming](https://en.wikipedia.org/wiki/Event_storming) can either trigger story capturing and splitting, or be performed when following business events and workflow steps.